HasanFawaz2002/Flask-API/README.md

 then import it in the code editor

 I Used PgAdmin to manage the PostgreSQL Database and POSTMAN to test the API requests

+// the category of the task should be :frontend or backend
+//the priority of a task should be : important or not important or very important